 VA Dentistry - Improving Veterans’ Oral Health

-Eligibility and benefits for Veteran Dental Care are limited by law and categorized into VA dental classifications or classes.
-If you just got out of the service, you may be entitled to a one-time course of dental care.
-You must apply for dental care within 180 days of your discharge (under conditions other than dishonorable) from a period of active duty of 90 days or more.
+If you are a Veteran who has recently served (e.g. OEF/OIF/OND), you may be entitled to a one-time course of free dental care, but you must apply for dental care within 180 days of your discharge (under conditions other than dishonorable) from a period of active duty of 90 days or more.

-VA provides dental care to eligible Veterans at over 200 locations across the country, including Alaska and Puerto Rico.
+VA provides quality and compassionate dental care to over 500,000 eligible Veterans at over 200 locations across the country, including Alaska and Puerto Rico.
 To find the location of a VA Dental Clinic near you use the Dental Clinic Locations Finder.

 In the Spotlight